OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 | __Telling PII Subject about third party services__ | Marketing Third Parties | False | N/A |

 #### Guidance on Purpose(s)
- Repeat the following set of fields as many times as necessary to set out the purpose(s) for collection (TBR)
+ Repeat the  creation of purpose, attached to a purpose category or not,  set of fields as many times as necessary to set out the purpose(s) for collection

-* Each purpose MUST link the service name to at least one explicit and specific purpose.
+* Purpose Preference  - as in priniciple with minimum data collecton for purpose, purpose termination and purpose preference are linked.
+A preference once turned off should correspond to a sharing or data use function that can be scoped using Section 6 Scopes;
-* Each purpose SHOULD contain an external reference to an on and off preference for this purpose.
+* Purpose Termination - Purpose Preference and Purpose terminiation are used in tandem and are put into scope in the scope function Section
-* Each purpose MAY contain additional options.
-Some examples include a trust mark icon or link, a data retention specification, or a link to the purpose description in the policy.
+*

 **Note:** A list of commonly used purposes is provided in Appendix B below.
-**Note:** Managing consent directives is out of scope of the MVCR.
+*

 ### 5.4 Personally Identifiable Information